AniketSaliya/Disk-File-Reading-Speed/README.md

 Call your program to read the file and note the performance.
 Call your program to read the file again (immediately after) and note the performance.
 Ideally you should observe the second read be much faster, assuming the file can fit in your physical memory.
 This is the effect of caching.
-**NOTE: On Linux there is a way to clear the disk caches without rebooting your machine.
+<br>**NOTE: On Linux there is a way to clear the disk caches without rebooting your machine.
 E.g. sudo sh -c "/usr/bin/echo 3 > /proc/sys/vm/drop_caches"**
-Make a graph that shows performance for cached and non-cached reads for various block sizes.
+Make a graph that shows performance for cached and non-cached reads for various block sizes.</br>

 ### System Calls
 If you have very, very small block size (e.g. 1 byte), most of the time would be spent trapping into the kernel.
 We talked in class how system calls are expensive.
 Let's quantify it!